Picks and Shovels: tech marketing for the AI era.

 Running agents on a schedule

 One thing I ran into early: my laptop sleeps.
 Agents miss their windows.
-So I added sleep/wake catch-up.
-Set AGENT_SERVER_CATCH_UP=true and any agents that missed their cron window during sleep will fire immediately when the machine wakes up.
-My daily focus agent runs at 5am.
-If my laptop was asleep at 5am and I open it at 7am, it catches up right away.
+So I added a sleep/wake catch-up flag.
+My daily focus agent is scheduled for 5am.
+If my laptop is asleep at 5am and I open it at 7am, the agent fires immediately rather than waiting another 24 hours.
+Set AGENT_SERVER_CATCH_UP=true in the env file and missed runs catch up on wake.

 yaml